 The beard is so short at this point that trying to measure it using a tape measure or ruler would be pretty pointless in any case.

 The best thing to do at this point is to not fret over the number of millimeters a beard has grown and to just give it more time before coming to any conclusions.

 What Is The 4-Week Beard Rule?

 The “4-week beard rule” states that you shouldn’t attempt to trim your beard until after a full 4 weeks of growth.

 This is surprisingly difficult to do, especially if it’s your first time growing a real beard.

-The main reason it can be tough is due to the patchiness and itchiness I described above.
 You feel as though you want to neaten up the borders or snip away at flyaways to try and improve things.

 However, in general, it’s best to avoid any form of trimming until after the 4-week mark if you’re looking to grow your beard out even longer.

 The most you should be doing at the 4-week mark would be keeping the neckline tidy.
 Doing so isn’t essential so early on, but it may make you feel a little more presentable.
 Little things like this can make this notoriously awkward phase a little more bearable.